Rules Tales from the MEDNIGHT

 Any aspect and element of science that has occurred in the Mediterranean, throughout history or in the present or in the future, may be a subject on which the story can turn.

 4 An on-line training will be offered to registered participants, through the mechanism described in these terms of Reference, consisting of a lesson on the history of science, through a video session, and a story-writing workshop, also delivered through videos.
 It will be available at the following links.

 5 The texts presented will have a minimum length of 350 words, and a maximum of 1500.
 The originals must be written in Times New Roman font, size 12, including the title, 1.5 spacing, with a margin of 2cm on each side, without images or illustrations.
 The pages must be numbered.

 6 The works will be presented telematically, by means of a form, the link to which can be found at the end of this point and the bases.
 The file with the text in PDF format should be appended, which should not include any personal data, only the title and a pseudonym.

-7 The present rules will be published on June 30, and the deadline to present the works will begin the day ( ) of July and will end at 23:59 hours of August 20, 2021.
+7 The present rules will be published on June 30, and the deadline to present the works will begin the day ( ) of July and will end on August 30, 2021.
 Provisional lists of submitted works will be published no later than 5 days after this date.

 8 The jury will be formed by María del Carmen Perea; Natalia Pérez-Galdós; Javier Ordóñez; Melli Toral; Milagrosa Martónez and Theo Anagnostopoulos, people of recognized trajectory in the scientific and literary field.
 The jury may have, in addition to the power to make the judgment and to award the prize, the power to interpret the present rules.
 The jury’s decision shall not be subject to appeal, and the prize may be declared deserted.
 No member of the jury may participate in this competition.